10play/10tap-editor/website/docs/api/Components.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# React components
+# Components

 ## RichText

-a react component that will render the webview editor, help to locate the editor wherever you wold like, inside a view that stick to your keyboard for example see [chat example](https://10play.dev)
+a components that wraps the webview that renders the editor

 props:

 | name   | type           | default | description                                                             |
 | ------ | -------------- | ------- | ----------------------------------------------------------------------- |
 | editor | `EditorBridge` |         | The bridge instance that created with [useEditorBridge](./EditorBridge) |

+you can also override any of the regular [WebView props](https://github.com/react-native-webview/react-native-webview/blob/HEAD/docs/Reference.md) <i>although this is not recommended</i>

 ## Toolbar